Finite sets, mappings, cardinals, and arithmetic in intuitionistic New Foundations: Order on the cardinals

 The formula is stratified, giving $m$ and $t$ index 0 and $x$ index 1. $\F$ and $\FINITE$ are parameters, and do not require an index.
 Therefore we may proceed by induction on finite sets.

-Base case: immediate, since $\empty \neq \empty$.
+{\em Base case}\,: immediate, since $\emptyset \neq \emptyset$.

-Induction step.
+{\em Induction step}.
 Let $x$ be a finite subset of $\F$ and $c \in \F-x$.
 By Lemma~\ref{lemma:empty_or_inhabited}, $x$ is empty or inhabited.
-If $x = \empty$, then $c$ is the maximal element of $x \cup \{c\}$, and we are done.
+If $x = \emptyset$, then $c$ is the maximal element of $x \cup \{c\}$, and we are done.
 So we may assume $x$ is inhabited.
 Then by the induction hypothesis, $x$ has a maximal element $m$.
 By Theorem~\ref{theorem:finitetrichotomy}, $c \le m$ or $m < c$.
 If $c \le m$, then $m$ is the maximal element of $x \cup \{c\}$.
-If $m < c$, then $c$ is the maximal element of $x \cup \{c\}$, by the transitivity of $\le$.
-That completes the proof of the lemma.
+If $m < c$, then $c$ is the maximal element of $x \cup \{c\}$, by the transitivity of $\le$. \end{proof}

 \begin{lemma} For $x \in \F$ and $x^+ \in \F$, we have $x \neq x^+$. \end{lemma}